 To improve care expertise in Ukraine we launched a training curriculum based on the best practice care model “Providing a Secure Base” by Prof. Gillian Schofield and Dr Mary Beek of the University of East Anglia.
 This has been used in most regions of Ukraine to train foster parents and we are supporting its continued use in governmental and non-governmental organisations.

-I see our impact on care leavers like Anna Pavlyna for example, who had great difficulty obtaining and retaining employment.
-After extensive assistance and mentoring she has now been employed for over two years and is able to manage her life.
-In Malawi, after two years of having her education supported, Thokozani Penda was able to pass her secondary school examination with merits and is selected to enter university.
-When I see care leavers like Hennadiy proudly joining our Ukraine staff, because they want to give back, want to help others like them, I feel it has been worth it all.
+I see our impact on care leavers like Anna Pavlyna, who had great difficulty finding and keeping a job.
+After extensive assistance she found a stable workplace and can now manage her life independently.
+In Malawi, after two years of education sponsorship, Thokozani Penda passed her secondary school exams with merit and went to university.
+When I see care leavers like Hennadiy proudly joining our Ukraine staff, because they want to help others like them, I feel our work is worth every effort.